 AP Score Reports - professionals.collegeboard.org/testing/ap/scores/reporting/for-students

-☑ Request Final College Transcript AP/IB Exam Scores (if applicable)
+☑ Request Final Transcript and AP/IB Exam Scores (if applicable)

 During your time at Lewis & Clark, you’ll have a number of faculty resources to draw on for guidance.
 Your faculty advisor will help you navigate your way through Lewis & Clark’s curriculum and academic resources.
 While the responsibility for constructing a personal academic program ultimately belongs to you, faculty advisors can aid you as you explore new disciplines, plan for overseas travel, consider academic choices, and prepare for postgraduate opportunities.